-At the bottom of your Google Play error message, there should be an error code in parenthesis.
+At the bottom of your Google Play errors, there should be an error code in parenthesis.
 This code is the key to figuring out your problem.
 Keep in mind that most of the issues you will have with Google Play will be due to storage, internet connectivity, or Google servers.
-The good news about this is that most errors should be fairly simple to remedy, or might just require a little bit of patience.
+The good news about this is that most Google Play errors should be fairly simple to remedy, or might just require a little bit of patience.

 1. Error 927

 Error code 927 is one of our first Google Play errors that we will go over.
 It will show up when you’re trying to install an app.
-After you hit the “install” button, Error 927 appears, which tells you that the app cannot be installed due to an update on the Google Play store.
+After you hit the “install” button, Google Play Errors 927 appears, which tells you that the app cannot be installed due to an update on the Google Play store.

-In order to fix this error, you typically only need to wait for the update to be completed.
+In order to fix these Google Play errors, you typically only need to wait for the update to be completed.
 Once the update is finished, you can try again to install the app.
 However, if you are still receiving the error code, head to settings and attempt to manually fix it.
 Do so by clicking Apps- All Apps- Google Services- Clear Data- Force Stop.
 Do the same for Google Play by clicking Apps- All Apps- Google Play Store- Clear Data- Force Stop.

 2. Error 920

-If you receive Error code 920, it means that you are not able to install an app due to trouble with the Google Play app or a poor internet connection.
+If you receive Google Play errors code 920, it means that you are not able to install an app due to trouble with the Google Play app or a poor internet connection.

 To fix this problem, reboot your Wifi and then try installing the app again.
 If it is still not working, log out of your Google account and then turn your device off and then on again.
 Once it is on, log back into your Google account.
 You can also clear the cache of the Play store to help.